AmpersandTarski/Ampersand/docs/reference-material/The-language-Ampersand.md

 ![Tab-oriented layout with column layout in tab "Modules"](../assets/untitled.png)

-We have discussed the `COLS`, `ROWS`, and `TABS` layout options.
+We have discussed the `FORM`, `TABLE`, and `TABS` layout options.
 Please note that these options do not change the semantics; whatever your options, Ampersand displays the same data in the same fields.

 If these options are not enough, you can [enhance your application with your own layouts](../tutorial/services.md#layout-and-widgets).

 #### Your own widgets \(HTML and CSS\)
-You don't have to put up with the [Ampersand built-in layout options](../../../prototype/tree/master/templates) if they don't suit your purpose.
+You don't have to put up with the [Ampersand built-in layout options](#layout-of-interfaces) if they don't suit your purpose.
 You can change most anything by including your own code snippets.  \(to be done...\).